High order paracontrolled calculus: Paracontrolled calculus

 Hairer's theory of regularity structures \cite{HairerRegularity} provides undoubtedly the most complete picture for the study of a whole class of singular stochastic PDEs from the above point of view -- the class of the so-called singular subcritical parabolic stochastic PDEs.
 It comes with a very rich algebraic structure and an entirely new setting that are required to give flesh to the guiding principle that a solution should be described by the datum at each point in space-time of its high order 'jet' in a basis given by the elements of the enhanced noise.
 Regularity structures are introduced as a tool for describing these jets.
 At the same time that Hairer built his theory, Gubinelli-Imkeller-Perkowski implemented in \cite{GIP} this idea of giving a local/global description of a possible solution in a different way, using the language of paraproducts and avoiding the introduction of any new setting, but providing only a first order description of the objects under study.
 This is what we shall call from now on the \textit{first order paracontrolled calculus}.
 While this kind of approach may seem far from being as powerful as Hairer's machinery, the first order paracontrolled approach to singular stochastic PDEs has been successful in recovering and extending a number of results that can be proved within the setting of regularity structures, on the parabolic Anderson model and Burgers equations \cite{GIP, BB15, BBF15, ChoukCannizzaro}, the KPZ equation \cite{KPZReloaded}, the scalar $\Phi^4_3$ equation \cite{CatellierChouk}, the stochastic Navier-Stokes equation \cite{ZZ1, ZZ2, ZZ3}, or the study of the continuous Anderson Hamiltonian \cite{ChoukAllez}, to name but a few.

-We develop in this work a high order version of paracontrolled calculus that allows to treat analytically within this paradigm some parabolic singular partial differential equations that are beyond the scope of the original formulation of the theory, with the same efficiency as regularity structures, with the benefit that there is no need to introduce the algebraic apparatus inherent to the latter theory.
+We develop in this work a high order version of paracontrolled calculus that allows to treat analytically within this paradigm some parabolic singular partial differential equations that are beyond the scope of the original formulation of the theory.
 We refer to our setting as \textit{paracontrolled calculus}.
 By a 'noise' in an equation we shall simply mean a function/distribution-valued parameter $\zeta$ -- realisations of a white noise are typical examples.
 Within our setting, and given as input a noise $\zeta$ and some initial condition, the resolution process of a typical parabolic equation

 involves the following elementary steps.
-Write $\mathscr{L}^{-1} := (\partial_t + L)^{-1}$ for the resolution operator, and keep in mind that we have in hands two space-time paraproducts $\Pi$ and $\widetilde{\Pi}$, related by the intertwining relation
+Write $\mathscr{L}^{-1} := (\partial_t + L)^{-1}$ for the resolution operator, and keep in mind that we have in hands two space-time paraproducts ${\sf P}$ and $\widetilde{\sf P}$, related by the intertwining relation